-In order to attend our in-person courses, enrollees will be required to pass a health screening upon arrival, including a temperature check and questionnaire.
+In order to attend our in-person courses, enrollees will be required to pass a health screening upon arrival, including a temperature check.
 When temperatures are too low for touchless thermometers to work, caregivers are required to bring their own oral thermometers to measure their child(ren)’s temperatures at drop-off.
 Masks are currently optional, however we continue to regularly update our practices and they may be required if necessary due to COVID conditions.

 Amiko is a learning center that provides fantastic educational opportunities, however, it is not legally a school.
 Amiko Learning Center is not legally responsible for fulfilling individualized home instruction plans and does not provide the majority of a homeschooled child’s education.